JackCampbell5/SasWebCalc/README.md

 - Calculate I vs. Q for NG7 SANS configurations using the Debye model
 - Freeze configuration/model combinations
 - Plot I vs. Q of any number of configuration/model combinations
-- 2D heatmap of I(Q) for the current calculation
+- 2D heatmap of I(Q) for the most recent calculation
+- Configurations can be sent directly to the desired instrument

 Known issues: